 Suggested Additional Reading

-There is a lot of online discussion and academic papers on this topic – some of them agree with me, some don’t.
-My favorite is a simple discussion on Quora that I think is worth the read: Is there a better alternative to the 5-star rating system?
+There is a lot of online discussion and academic papers on this topic – some of them agree with us, some don’t.
+Our favorite is a simple discussion on Quora that we think is worth the read: Is there a better alternative to the 5-star rating system?